 Ms. Castillo has won first place in the Classical Singer Competition at the Young Artist level, second place in the Denver Lyric Opera Guild Competition, and was featured in the “Who Inspires You?” article series in Classical Singer Magazine.
-She has received several grants from The Allied Arts in Denver, CO and from the Bel Canto Vocal Scholarship foundation based in Cranston, RI.
-During her time at Lamont, she was awarded many prestigious awards, including the Joe Docksey music career development fund, the Denver Lyric Opera Guild Award and with the Recital of Distinction Award.
+She has received several grants from The Allied Arts in Denver, CO, The Anna Sosenko Trust in New York and from the Bel Canto Vocal Scholarship foundation based in Cranston, RI.
+During her time at Lamont, she was awarded many prestigious awards, including the Joe Docksey music career development fund, the Denver Lyric Opera Guild Award and the Recital of Distinction Award.